cenkSengunlu/wordGuessGame/README.md

 # Word Guess Game

+A word guessing game I made to work with the JavaScript DOM.
+Sorry, the website is not responsive.

 Rules & Information:
 1. The word to be guessed is chosen randomly from the word pool.
 2. Ten guesses.